fhinzen/fhinzen.github.io/_pages/01_home.md

         <p style="margin-top:0.5rem"><b>Welcome!</b></p>
         <p>This summer, I will join the Tuck School of Business at Dartmouth College as an assistant professor in the Finance Group.</p>

-        <p>I am received a Ph.D.
+        <p>I received a Ph.D.
 New York University's Stern School of Business in May 2023.</p>

         <p><a href='/CV_FranzHinzen.pdf'><b>Curriculum Vitae</b></a><br>
         <a href='https://scholar.google.com/citations?user=6aADdhwAAAAJ'><b>Google Scholar</b></a></p>